CurvingCrayon/RESA_Telemetry_Server/README.md

 ```

 ## Development
+Run the following in different power shell windows
 ```
+npm start
-npm start // Starts the development back-end npm run dev // Starts the development frontend
+npm run dev
 ```
-When the last command is run a browser window will open which directs to localhost:3000
+When the last command is run a browser window will open which directs to localhost:3000.
 Any changes made to the front end will automatically be changed in the browser window that's opened.
-Changes made to the back end will require manual restart
+Changes made to the back end will require manual restart using the first command.

 ## Build
 After any changes are made to the front end, a build must be performed prior to launching the server